Gravesend, Brooklyn: Historic demographics

 Gravesend's earliest European settlers were predominantly English and Dutch.
 Slavery was legal in the colony, and many settlers had enslaved African Americans as workers until after the American Revolution, when New York gradually abolished the institution.
 African Americans continued to work and live in Gravesend after the abolition of slavery, clustering near the BMT Brighton Line at East 16th Street.

 The now-defunct Gravesend Race Track opened on August 26, 1886, and hired mainly black workers, who tended to live nearby.
 Later, there was a surge in Irish, Italian, and Jewish residents, immigrants and their descendants who moved out from Manhattan.
 Chinese, Mexican, Puerto Rican, Russian, Ukrainian and West Indies immigrants are the most recent residents to share this neighborhood.
 The largest group is thought to be Italian American and named for Gravesend's Italian community is a professional soccer team, the Brooklyn Italians who play in Gravesend's John Dewey High School football stadium.
 Of the Italian-American community, Sicilians (especially from Castellammare del Golfo), make up the largest specific region of people.

 In 2008, The New York Times reported that the neighborhood had become particularly popular among Sephardic Jews.
 It was among several Syrian Jewish communities of the United States.
 The New York Times also reported that in the 2012 presidential election, a precinct in Gravesend was one of the few parts of New York City carried by Mitt Romney, with 133 votes to just 3 for Barack Obama.

+Housing developments

+Housing developments operated by the New York City Housing Authority include Marlboro Houses, and two Mitchell-Lama Housing Program co-ops.